Behaviour Code Of Conduct

 All participants who take part in our projects and activities have the right to:

-• To ensure that a climate of mutual respect exists for all members of the school community.
+To ensure that a climate of mutual respect exists for everyone.

 We ask participants to: